JoeyJo233/liu-tda-visualization-task/README.md

-# Project Name
+# Solution of Scientific Visualization Tasks

-Run this project in a reproducible Conda environment using the provided `environment.yml`.
+Run this project in a reproducible Conda environment using the provided `env.yml`.

 ---